-SeisSol with GPUs
+SeisSol with GPUs#

 GPU version of SeisSol follows single rank/single GPU strategy.
 Therefore, if you want to run SeisSol on M nodes where each node is equipped with N GPUs then make sure that you launch SeisSol with M x N MPI processes.

 To achieve the most efficient CPU-to-GPU communication and vice versa you have to pin your MPI processes to CPU cores which are the closest to the target GPUs.
 This problem is also known as GPU affinity.
-Latest versions of workload managers (e.g., SLURM) are aware of this problem and try to provide an automatic, GPU-aware process pinning.
+Latest versions of workload managers (e.g. SLURM) are aware of this problem and try to provide an automatic, GPU-aware process pinning.
 Consider the following SLURM options:

 You can also enforce good GPU affinity with rankfiles if your GPU cluster or local server does not use a workload manager but is equipped with multiple GPUs per node.

-Supported SeisSol Features
+Supported SeisSol features#

-kinematic point sources
+• kinematic point sources (stable)

-off-fault plasticity model
+• off-fault plasticity (stable)

 After that, get the latest version of SeisSol